meow-watermelon/ecm/README.md

 `string_occurrence`: returns a pointer to a structure struct `string_occurrence_info` containing information about the occurrences of a specified character within the input string

 `string_reverse`: returns a reversed string of an input string

+`string_insert`: inserts a string into a specified string at an offset and returns the whole string